waleedrana1/NeuralNetsProject/README.md

 - Seeded the notebook to keep consistency between runs.
 - Lowered the amount of training/validation/testing data used.
 It still loads all the data, it just truncates the amount used.
 - Deleted all the coments inside the TissueCNN class
+- Added more information about train/val/test data when loading